oneapi-src/oneDAL/README.md

  Intel&reg; oneAPI Data Analytics Library (oneDAL) is a powerful machine liearning library that helps speed up big data analysis.
  Intel&reg; oneDAL solvers are also used in [Intel Distribution for Python]([https://software.intel.com/en-us/distribution-for-python](https://software.intel.com/en-us/distribution-for-python)) in scikit-learn optimization.

-## Build yours high-performance data science application with intel&reg; DAAL
+## Build yours high-performance data science application with intel&reg; oneDAL

- intel&reg; DAAL use all capabilities of your hardware, which allows you to get an incredible performance boost on the classic machine learning algorithms.
+ intel&reg; oneDAL use all capabilities of your hardware, which allows you to get an incredible performance boost on the classic machine learning algorithms.
 We provide highly optimized algorithmic building blocks for all stages of data analytics: **preprocessing**, **transformation**, **analysis**, **modeling**, **validation**, and **decision making**.

 The current version of oneDAL provides Data Parallel C++ (DPC++) API extensions to the traditional C++ interface.